What is Tutor?¶

 Why should I trust software written by some random guy on the Internet?¶

-You shouldn’t :) I’m Régis Behmo and I have been working on Tutor since early 2018.
-I have been a contributor of the Open edX project since 2015.
+You shouldn’t :) Tutor is actively maintained by Overhang.io, a France-based company founded by Régis Behmo.
+Régis has been working on Tutor since early 2018; he has been a contributor of the Open edX project since 2015.
 In particular, I have worked for 2 years on FUN-MOOC, one of the top 5 largest Open edX platforms in the world.
-Here are the talks I have presented at the Open edX conferences:
+He presented several talks at the Open edX conferences: